wgeorge1990/exceptional-realty/README.md

 # Description

-This is an example site for the Intro to FRONT-end web dev course at the flatiron school.
+This is an example site for the Intro to Front-end web development course at the Flatiron School.